-- Role-playing with your man
+- Role-playing with with other half

 The more you explore, the more things you’ll find that you enjoy!

 You don’t necessarily need to try out a fantasy, either.
 Perhaps you can watch some porn and read – or even write! – some erotica that features your favorite scene.
-Fantasizing is a natural part of human sexuality and conducive to sex drive , and you might even find it hot to talk about fantasies with your man.
+Fantasizing is a natural part of human sexuality and conducive to sex drive , and you might even find it hot to talk about fantasies with your partner.
 Eventually, you may find yourself wanting to have sex.